Azure/GPT-RAG/docs/CUSTOMIZATIONS_BYOR.md

 Azure Function Apps, such as Orchestrator and Data Ingestion, should have managed identities enabled, as should the App Service.

+You should also add the environment variables accordingly, take a look at the [main.bicep](../infra/main.bicep) to learn about the environment variables used by each function app and the app service.

 ### Azure OpenAI

 When reusing an Azure OpenAI resource, it's essential to first specify both the OpenAI resource name and its resource group, as outlined in the [General Instructions](#general-instructions).